hellerve/hellerve/README.md

 ### hi, i'm veit

-i'm an technologist at large in erlangen, germany. i work indepdently at the intersection of **developer experience**, **programming languages**, and **technical due diligence**. i also have vast experience in **security** and **networking**.
+i'm a technologist at large in erlangen, germany. i work indepdently at the intersection of **developer experience**, **programming languages**, and **technical due diligence**. i also have vast experience in **security** and **networking**.

-i live for expressive systems and delightful abstractions. that has often led me to lisp and smalltalk, but not always.
+i live for expressive systems and delightful abstractions. this has often led me to lisp and smalltalk.

 #### projects & contributions